MARCH UCHealth EMS Live Online Conference

 • Must have previous A&P coursework completion or attend the UCH Paramedic Prep Course prior to admission.

-• Apply below or contact [email protected] for more info.
+• Contact [email protected] for more info.

 (2) EMT-B Hybrid Course (see course description below)